AllskyTeam/allsky/README.md

 			* You can add a link to a personal website.
 This link appears at the top of the page.
 			* You can add a border around the image to have it stand out on the page.
 			* You can hide the "Make Your Own" link on the bottom right of the page.
-			* You can change the icon that appears at on the browser's tab.
+			* You can change the icon that appears on the browser's tab.
-			* See the documentation for other customizations you can make.
+			* See the Allsky Website documentation for other customizations you can make.
 		* Left sidebar:
 			* The constellation overlay icon (Casseopeia icon) is hidden by default and should only be displayed after you've set the overlay to match your stars.
 			* If you are creating mini-timelapse videos, when you install the Website an icon for the current video will appear on the left side.
 You can also manually show/hide the icon.